Minnesota adopts 'clean car' rules requiring more electric vehicles

 Minnesota is the latest state — and the first in the Midwest — to adopt California's stricter tailpipe emissions standards and mandate for automakers to get more zero-emission vehicles onto sales lots.

 The rules don't take effect until Jan.
-1, 2024, for 2025 models, so Minnesotans will not likely see an immediate burst of new electric vehicle options at dealerships.
-But the adoption sends a clear signal and vehicle selection is expected to expand over the next 18 months.
+1, 2024, for 2025 models, so Minnesotans likely will not see an immediate burst of new electric vehicle options at dealerships.
+But the adoption sends a clear signal, and vehicle selection is expected to expand in the next 18 months.

 Notice of official adoption of the rules was posted Monday in the Minnesota State Register.

+Transportation is the state's leading source of heat-trapping global warming emissions, but electric vehicle sales have been minuscule in Minnesota.

-That will likely change with Minnesota's new standards, and Walz marked the occasion with a quick victory lap tour at Phillips & Temro Industries — and a hockey analogy.
-The company makes home and commercial electric vehicle charging equipment and battery warmers at the Eden Prairie plant.
+That likely will change with Minnesota's new standards, and Walz marked the occasion with a quick victory lap tour at Phillips & Temro Industries — and a hockey analogy.
+The company makes battery warmers and home and commercial electric vehicle charging equipment at its Eden Prairie plant.

 "Minnesotans certainly know that old adage, 'You need to skate where the puck is going to be,' " Walz told reporters after the tour.
 "The puck is going to be in EV vehicles, and that is irrefutable."